alaffin12/stackedit/Caught by Stradh.md

 >
 > And then once voice silences all.
 "You know, my masters, that I am always happy to take interesting playthings into my realm.
 Send them to me, so they do not disturb you any further..."
 >
 > The void fades, and you wake up around the embers of a campfire as dawn is approaching.
-But something inside of you feels off... you know that the dawn will come, perhaps, but it will not be a dawn you recognize...
+But something inside of you feels off... the dawn is dull, grey.
+Swallowed by clouds.
+And you are somewhere you did not expect to be...

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjk2ODExODgzLC01NTQ1MzUzNTUsLTY3MT
+eyJoaXN0b3J5IjpbLTEyMzIzMzY5ODMsLTU1NDUzNTM1NSwtNj
-g2MTAzNiwtMTU0Mzk2MTgyMCwxOTMwNDg3MzE4XX0=
+cxODYxMDM2LC0xNTQzOTYxODIwLDE5MzA0ODczMThdfQ==
 -->